Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 1. What is an effect of Linux being open source  ?
 	It allows for collaboration among a community of developers .

+2. Which of the following components are part of the Linux architecture?
+Select all that apply .
+	- The kernel
+	- Hardware
+	- The Filesystem Hierarchy Standard (FHS)

+3. Which of the following are examples of Linux distributions?
+Select all that apply.
+	- Debian
+	- Ubuntu

+4. Which of the following stements correctly

+4.